Prelude to the Third Battle of Petersburg

 By 10 a.m., Lee realized he could no longer hold the Yankees back.
 He advised President Jefferson Davis to prepare to leave the Confederate capital at Richmond.
 By late afternoon, as the Union offensive slowed, Grant let his men rest as he planned a final assault for the next day.
 Lee spent the afternoon preparing to retreat.
 As darkness fell, the Army of Northern Virginia began evacuating Petersburg and Richmond, moving west in a desperate attempt to join forces with Major General Joseph E. Johnston’s Army of North Carolina.

 The Third Battle of Petersburg was costly to both sides in terms of casualties.
-The Confederacy lost approximately 4,250 soldiers (killed, wounded, and captured/missing), compared with 3,500 men lost for the Union.
+The Confederacy lost approximately 4,250 soldiers (killed, wounded, and captured/missing), compared with 3,500 men lost by the Union.

 The battle was also a death knell for the Army of Northern Virginia.
 Retreating from its entrenchments around Petersburg doomed the tired and hungry Confederate army to fall to the overwhelming federal forces it faced the next week.